 - Spot It and Spot It Junior

-22) Personalized Gifts – If you have a child who loves to journal, you could give them a personalized journal, like one of these beautiful options from Erin Condren!
+22) Personalized Gifts – If you have an older child who loves to write down their thoughts, you could give them a personalized journal, like one of these beautiful options from Erin Condren!
 (Just type “notebook” or “journal” into the search bar for many choices!)

 Other personalized gift ideas: